plutasnyy/blood-donation-clinic/README.md

 # Blood Donation Clinic
-App focused on the database in  the Django + PostgreSQL
+App focused on the database in the Django with DRF + PostgreSQL

 ## Setup procss